nimbix/jardoc/docs/apps_tutorial.md

 ![GlobalProcess_step_3](img/apps_tutorial/GlobalProcess_step_3.svg)

-Edit again Dockerfile and add a step to inject AppDef.json file into image, and another step to validate it:
+Edit the Dockerfile again and add a step to inject AppDef.json file into image, and another step to validate it:

 ```dockerfile
 FROM ubuntu:latest